Abbas the Great: Character and legacy

+Abbas projected great military power, regained most of the lands lost by his predecessors, and adopted a set of forward-looking policies designed to optimise military strength, centralise state control, and expand Iran’s internal and international commercial scope.
+He paired ruthlessness with justice and dealt harshly with threats to his power, while remaining in touch with his people.
+These qualities ultimately led to his being styled Abbas the Great.

+Roger Savory, in the introduction to the book Tarikh-e Alam-ara-ye Abbasi, quotes about Shah Abbas.

+Abbas I is generally considered one of the greatest rulers of Iranian history and the Safavid dynasty.
 According to Roger Savory: "Shah Abbas I possessed in abundance qualities which entitle him to be styled 'the Great'.
 He was a brilliant strategist and tactician whose chief characteristic was prudence.
 He preferred to obtain his ends by diplomacy rather than war, and showed immense patience in pursuing his objectives."
 In Michael Axworthy's view, Abbas "was a talented administrator and military leader, and a ruthless autocrat.
 His reign was the outstanding creative period of the Safavid era.
 But the civil wars and troubles of his childhood (when many of his relatives were murdered) left him with a dark twist of suspicion and brutality at the centre of his personality."
 Donald Rayfield described him as "exceptionally perspicacious and active," but also "a murderous paranoiac when aroused."